antosubash/blog/src/_posts/abp/abp-crud-with-minimal-api-p3.md

 ## Intro

-In this we will continue with the last one and add create a CRUD API with Minimal API.
+In this we will continue with the last one and create a CRUD API with Minimal API.

 This is a continuation of [Part 2](https://blog.antosubash.com/posts/abp-with-minimal-api-p2)